geerteltink/geert.elt.ink/src/content/notes/2022-07-16-git-squash-branch.md

 ---
-title: 'Git squash all commits in a branch'
+title: "Git squash all commits in a branch"
-description: 'How to squash all commits in a branch.'
+description: "How to squash all commits in a branch."
-slug: git-squash-all-commits-in-a-branch
+slug: "git-squash-all-commits-in-a-branch"
-pubDate: 2022-07-16
+pubDate: "2022-07-16"
 tags:
-  - git
+  - "git"
 ---

 {% image "./src/assets/images/wolfgang-rottmann-tx632mx5dr0-unsplash.jpg", "Git squash" %}